-- Connect the StarFish sonar transducer head to the "top box" electronics module, with the 9-Way D-Type connector, and securing thumb-screws. - Connect the electronics module to a USB port on the laptop/PC using the supplied USB lead (type-A connector to type-B). - Connect DC power to the electronics module with the 2.1mm power jack - this may be from a DC source, or the included AC-DC adapter.
+- 2. Connect the electronics module to a USB port on the laptop/PC using the supplied USB lead (type-A connector to type-B). - Connect DC power to the electronics module with the 2.1mm power jack - this may be from a DC source, or the included AC-DC adapter.
 Follow the selection and safety guidelines in the "Choosing A Power Supply" section above. - 4.
 Finally, once you are happy with the connections, turn on the power.

-When powered up, the "Power/Status Indicator" will illuminate and start to flash - indicating that the Topside box has correctly initialised.
+When powered up, the "Power/Status Indicator" will illuminate and flash - indicating that the Topside box is ready for use.